Lumen Circles Program Descriptions and Schedule

 Learn more about Evidence-Based Teaching.

+Wanting to use Generative AI appropriately with students?
 This circle invites faculty to explore generative AI in the context of evidence-based teaching practices.
-Throughout the fellowship, educators will learn how AI tools can help them personalize learning, enhance engagement, and provide students with valuable feedback, all while learning about and following evidence-based teaching practices.
-This Circle will help instructors learn how to utilize generative AI to create dynamic and effective learning experiences for their students.
+Throughout the fellowship, educators will learn how AI tools can help them personalize learning, enhance engagement, provide students with valuable feedback, all while learning about and following evidence-based teaching practices.
+This Circle is for faculty who are new to teaching with Generative AI.

 *Circles for non-teaching faculty are offered periodically throughout the year.